The Canadian Collection - Preserving the Legacy

 At these kiosks, visitors have the opportunity to listen to these testimonies, do genealogical research, explore the cities where their families originated, and delve into the Visual History Archive for various school projects.
 As the current generation of students will be the last to experience the in-person survivor testimony, this initiative is more important than ever for both educational purposes and for providing this community the opportunity to hear their own family’s histories in perpetuity.
 The sheer volume of indexed testimonies allows for in depth research, revealing historical specificity and details about the Holocaust experience.

-We are grateful for the generous support to this project from the Government of Canada, and major private donors including the Azrieli Foundation, Mrs. Paula Nussbaum and family, Janette & Michael Diamond, POWER Corporation, and the Asper Foundation.
+We are grateful for additional generous support from major private donors including the Azrieli Foundation, Paula Nussbaum and family, Janette & Michael Diamond in memory of Jack and Mila Penn, POWER Corporation, and the Asper Foundation.